-Maybe you’ve found the perfect mate, but he already has children, and that makes things a little complicated.
-You may even be wondering if this marriage can work with children in the mix.
+How to deal with stepchildren?
 Will the kids like you?
 What will your daily lives look like with these kids?
 Will you like them?
-There is a lot of what ifs in this situation.
+There are a lot of what-ifs in this situation.

 Be proactive and work hard to develop a relationship with your spouse’s children now and in the future.
 Here are some tips for dealing with stepchildren.

 Stepchildren may have a hard time settling with a step-parent.
 They may feel that their parent’s new spouse is trying to replace their other parent.
 All these feelings can make the stepchildren act disrespectfully towards the new stepparent.

 To understand more, watch this video on the dos and don’ts of stepparenting.